CONTENTS

 dozen times.

-reiterate, municipal revenue sharing is the envy of municipal organizations
+Speaker, I would reiterate, municipal revenue sharing is the envy of municipal

-across this country, Mr. Speaker.
-In fact, in fact the president of SUMA was
+organizations across this country, Mr. Speaker.
+In fact, in fact the president

-actually speaking about municipal revenue sharing when the members opposite
+of SUMA was actually speaking about municipal revenue sharing when the members

 Thank you, Mr. Speaker.
 One year ago this Assembly passed the bill that I